 Dr. Meleo-Erwin holds master's degrees in social ecology from Goddard College, sociology from Temple University, and disability studies from the City University of New York School of Professional Studies as well as a doctorate in sociology from the Graduate Center of the City University of New York.
 Her research interests include health disparities, structural determinants of health, weight-based stigma, food-based health movements, and decision making around vaccination.
-She teaches Health Research Methods I, Public Health Practice, Cultural Dimensions of Health, Disparities in Health, and Stress Management.
+She teaches Public Health Practice, Cultural Dimensions of Health, Disparities in Health, Disability & Public Health, and Stress Management.

-Marianne Sullivan, DrPH, MPH, Associate Professor
+Marianne Sullivan, DrPH, MPH, Professor

 Dr. Sullivan holds a doctorate in public health from Columbia University and a master's in public health from the University of California - Berkeley.
 Her area of interest is epidemiology and environmental health.
 She is a past Department of Environmental Protection STAR Fellow.
-Dr. Sullivan teaches Environmental Health, Epidemiology, and Introduction to Public Health.
+Dr. Sullivan is the director of the Global Public Health Honors track at the University.
+Dr. Sullivan teaches Environmental Health, Epidemiology, Introduction to Public Health, and Tobacco as a Public Health Issue.

-Naa-Solo Tettey, EdD, MPH, MCHES, CPH, Assistant Professor
+Naa-Solo Tettey, EdD, MPH, MCHES, CPH, Associate Professor

 Dr. Tettey holds master's degrees in psychology and education, health care administration, and public health, as well as a doctorate in health and behavior studies with a concentration in health education from Columbia University.
 Dr. Tettey is a master certified health education specialist, certified in public health, and an ACSM certified wellness coach.
 Her interests and expertise are in health disparities, complementary and alternative health, faith-based health education, and the use of social media and the internet as health promotion tools.
-Dr. Tettey teaches Principles of Behavior Change, Disparities in Health, Health Administration, and HealthyU.
+Dr. Tettey teaches Principles of Behavior Change, Disparities in Health, Health Administration, Counseling Skills for Health Professionals, and the Internship course in Public Health Education.